FSEtoIT/FSEtoIT/README.md

 ## Hi there! 👋, My name is Andrei.
 Welcome! :v:
-Channel Service Manager of Medical Devices is transferring to Java Backend Developer
+National Service Manager of Medical Devices is transferring to Java Backend Developer

 <p><b>About me:</b>

 - I am 37 y.o.
-Service Channel Manager<br>
+National Sales Manager<br>
 - Have been baited by IT solutions for real business :suspect:<br>
 - Learning Java at [Job4j](https://job4j.ru/) ☕<br>
 - Magister degree of Biomedical Engineering in MIREA — RUSSIAN TECHNOLOGICAL UNIVERSITY. 🏢